District nurse

 What it's like

-Your patients are likely to be:
+Your patients could be:

 older people with health problems